logo

 Phoenix Park is nearly 2,000 acres (800 hectares) in size, with a Zoo and Racetrack.

-This park is regarded as the second largest enclosed park in the world, second only to Yellowstone in the U.S.A.
-Built to commemorate the victories of the Duke of Wellington, who was born in Dublin, the memorial in the Phoenix park is the tallest obelisk in Europe.
-Although originally intended to be higher than it is, a shortage of funds meant it was completed in 1861 at 205 feet.
+This park is regarded as the second largest enclosed park in the world, only Yellowstone in the U.S.A is larger.
+The memorial in Phoenix park was built to commemorate the victories of the Duke of Wellington, who was born in Dublin.
+This is the tallest obelisk in Europe.
+Although originally intended to be higher than it is, a shortage of funds led to it being completed in 1861 at 205 feet.

 Dublin Bus operate the Dublin Tour - North Coast & Castle that travels along the north coast of Dublin where many of the richest people in Ireland live, and stops at Malahide Castle for a tour of this stately home.

-Malahide Castle, set on 250 acres of park land in the pretty seaside town of Malahide, was both a fortress and a private home for nearly eight hundred years.
-The Talbot family lived here from 1185 to 1973, when the last Lord Talbot died.
+Malahide Castle sitis in 250 acres of park land by the seaside town of Malahide.
+The castle was the fortress and private home of the Talbot family from 1185 to 1973, until the last Lord Talbot died.

 Dublin Bus also operate the Dublin Tour - South Coast & Gardens that travels to Dublin's beautiful south coast.

-Along the great sweep of Dublin Bay, past Dun Laoghaire's elegant promenade and yacht-filled harbour, to James Joyce's Tower at Sandycove, the sea views are unsurpassed.
+The tour goes around Dublin Bay, past Dun Laoghaire's promenade and yacht-filled harbour, and to James Joyce's Tower at Sandycove.

-Turning inland, the tour climbs into the beautiful Wicklow Mountains and continues through the enchanting old-world village of Enniskerry to Powerscourt House & Gardens, as seen left.
+The tour then heads inland over the Wicklow Mountains, through the old-world village of Enniskerry, then to Powerscourt House & Gardens, as seen left.

 The Cork and Blarney Castle Rail Tour from Dublin is a popular tour that starts at the Dublin Heuston Train Station, where you meet the guides.